SmartGiveaways/smart-giveaway-bot/CONTRIBUTING.md

-# Contribution to Smart Giveaways Bot
+# Contributing to Smart Giveaways Bot
 #### Please read the following before contributing
 - [Issues](#issues)
   - [Bug Report Expectations](#bug-report-expectations)
   - [Suggestion Expectations](#suggestion-expectations)

 - [Pull Requests](#pull-requests)
   - [Code / Pull Request Expectations](#codepr-expectations)
   - [Code Review](#code-review)
   - [Developer's Certificate of Origin 1.1](#developers-certificate-of-origin-11)

-# Issues
+## Issues

-## Bug Report Expectations
+### Bug Report Expectations
   - You follow the format outlined in the default bug report.
   - You're as descriptive as necessary.
   - You respond, where necessary to comments and provide additional information if needed.
   - You're nice and are just happy to discuss your suggestion :D

-## Suggestion Expectations
+### Suggestion Expectations
   - You follow the defined format, although not extremely important here.
   - You fully detail your suggestion.
   - You respond, where necessary to comments and provide additional information if needed.
   - Accept the fact that not all suggestions are added and that the bot is developed for general use, not a specific case.

-# Pull Requests
+## Pull Requests

-## Code/PR Expectations
+### Code/PR Expectations
   - Your code is clean and not overly messy.
   - You abide by the formatting, naming and code style of the rest of the project.
   - You accept constructive criticism in code reviews and are willing to make necessary changes.
   - You don't try to be sneaky hiding pieces of code.
   - You fully test your changes before making a pull request.
   - d o n t    m a s s    r e f a c t o r

 ## Code Review